 - They will let you make a telephone call so you can get in touch with family, friends, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail jumpsuit.
+- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that will help other people that get arrested to get through the process?

 Click here to tell about all about it